straz/artificialtrust/_articles/assholes.md

 ### It's an inside job

-The "con" in con man comes from "confidence", someone who creates [artificial trust]({{ '../definitions/trust' | relative-url }} ), looking more like a friend than an enemy.
+The "con" in con man comes from "confidence," someone who creates [artificial trust]({{ '../definitions/trust' | relative-url }} ), looking more like a friend than an enemy.
 These attacks are an inside job &mdash; the kind of attack which we are just not good at dealing